WebAssembly/component-model/design/mvp/CanonicalABI.md

     self.pending_inst = inst
 ```
 As shown above, `Stream`s and `Future`s store references to their readable and
 writable ends.
-These fields are immutable because `Readable{Stream,Future}End`
+The `Readable{Stream,Future}End` object stored in `readable_end`
-objects are passed directly between components as the high-level value that is
+is passed directly between components as the high-level value that is "lifted"
-"lifted" from the `i32` index and thus there is a stable object identity for
+from the `i32` index.
-both ends over the lifetime of their associated `Stream` or `Future`.

 Stream and future read and write operations all take caller-supplied
 `{Readable,Writable}Buffer`s.
 Once *both* ends of a particular stream or future